Periodic solution and asymptotic stability for the magnetohydrodynamic equations with inhomogeneous boundary condition: Introduction

 with

-Here, $\u$ and $\h$ are unknown velocity and magnetic field, respectively; $p^{\ast }$ is an unknown hydrostatic pressure; $w$ is an unknown function related to the heavy ions (in such way that the density of electric current, $j_{0},$ generated by this motion satisfies the relation ${\rm rot}j_{0}=-\sigma \nabla w);$ $\rho$ is the density of mass of the fluid (assumed to be a positive constant); $\mu >0$ is a constant magnetic permeability of the medium; $\sigma >0$ is a constant electric conductivity; $\eta >0$ is a constant viscosity of the fluid; $\f$ is a given external force field.
+Here, $\u$ and $\h$ are unknown velocity and magnetic field, respectively; $p^{\ast }$ is an unknown hydrostatic pressure; $w$ is an unknown function related to the heavy ions (in such way that the density of electric current, $j_{0},$ generated by this motion satisfies the relation ${\rm rot}j_{0}=-\sigma \nabla w);$ $\rho$ is the density of mass of the fluid (assumed to be a positive constant); $\bar{\mu} >0$ is a constant magnetic permeability of the medium; $\sigma >0$ is a constant electric conductivity; $\eta >0$ is a constant viscosity of the fluid; $\f$ is a given external force field.
 In this paragraph we used notations of \cite{NRR}.
 We should note the given external force field $\f$ is periodic throughout the paper.

 As it has been mentioned in Ref. \cite{NRR}, several authors studied the initial value problem associated to the system (\ref{Ch1}).
-By using the semigroup results of Kato and Fujita \cite{Fujita}, proved the existence and uniqueness of strong solutions in Ref. \cite{Lassner}.
+By using the semigroup results of Kato and Fujita \cite{Fujita}, Lassner proved the existence and uniqueness of strong solutions in Ref. \cite{Lassner}.
 Then, Boldrini and Rojas-Medar \cite{Boldrini}, \cite{Rojas2} improved this result to global strong solutions by using the spectral Galerkin method.
-The regularity of weak solutions has been studied by Dam\'{a}zio and Rojas-Medar \cite{Damasio}.
+The regularity of weak solutions has been studied by Dam\'{a}zio and Rojas-Medar in \cite{Damasio}.
 After this, Notte-Cuello and Rojas-Medar \cite{Notte} used an iterative approach to show the existence and uniqueness of the strong solutions.
-The initial value problem in time dependent domains was studied by Rojas-Medar and Beltr\'{a}n-Barrios \cite{Rojas1} and by Berselli and Ferreira \cite{Berselli}.
+Later, in works by Rojas-Medar and Beltr\'{a}n-Barrios \cite{Rojas1} and by Berselli and Ferreira \cite{Berselli} the initial value problem in time dependent domains was considered.

 The periodic problem for the classical Navier-Stokes equations was studied by Serrin \cite{Serrin} using the perturbation method and subsequently by Kato \cite{Kato} using the spectral Galerkin method.
-Following the methodology used by Kato, Notte-Cuello and Rojas-Medar \cite{NRR} studied the existence and uniqueness of periodic strong solutions with homogeneous boundary conditions for the MDH type equations.
+Following the methodology used by Kato, Notte-Cuello and Rojas-Medar \cite{NRR} studied the existence and uniqueness of periodic strong solutions with homogeneous boundary conditions for the MHD type equations.
 In this work it is considered the periodic problem for the MHD equations with inhomogeneous boundary conditions.
 We prove the existence and the uniqueness of the strong solutions to this system of equations, following the methodology used by Morimoto \cite {Morimoto}, who presented results of existence and uniqueness of weak solutions to the Navier-Stokes equations and to the Boussinesq equations.